populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

     <img src="GraphiQL_homepage.png" width="500">
 </div>

 As the homepage says this is an interface for building your GraphQL queries.
 Let's try sending the query we wrote above.
 Copy and paste the query into the left hand side of the screen and press the play button in the top right hand corner.
-You should see the following:
+You should see the following (note: the `SequencingGroup` id's may be different for you as the bucket may have been cleared and re-populated since this was written):

 <div style="text-align: center;">
     <img src="first_query_output.png" width="500">